altibiz/ozds/docs/wiki/en/user/network-user/index.md

 # Network user

-The dahboard of a user selected to oversee network users.
+The dashboard of a user selected to oversee network users.

 ## Content